team-mirai-volunteer/action-board/load-poster-data-from-google-drive.md

 it should
-we add poster_data/temp folder we copy the 自治体 folder to raw
+we add poster_data/temp folder we look into the 自治体 folder for raw data

 for each folder under pref/city within raw, we look into each folder and look for a xxx_normalized.csv file